isomerpages/nyp-sirs/_services/career-services/(SCTP) Retail Operations Specialist.md

 <br><small><i><sup>0</sup>The increase of 1% GST on fees will be absorbed for Singapore Citizens in 2023
 <br><small><i><sup>1</sup>Fee is under the <a href="/services/consultancy/skillsfuture-midcareer-enhanced-subsidy">Mid-career Enhanced Subsidy(MCES)</a>
 <br><sup>2</sup>Fee is under Additional Funding Support (AFS) for Singapore Citizens who meet one of the following eligibility criteria:<br>
-	- long-term unemployed individuals (unemployed for six months or more); or
+	- long-term unemployed individuals (unemployed for six months or more); or<br>
-	- Individuals in need of financial assistance - ComCare, Short-to-Medium Term Assistance (SMTA) recipients or Workfare Income Supplement (WIS) recipients; or
+	- Individuals in need of financial assistance - ComCare, Short-to-Medium Term Assistance (SMTA) recipients or Workfare Income Supplement (WIS) recipients; or<br>
 	- Persons with disabilities
 </i></small>